 A study done in September 2013 showed that when kids have a fever, giving an alternation of antipyretics can lower his temperature quicker; and, keep it lower for a longer period than when given one treatment.
 From another angle, since the temperature is staying low for a longer period, fewer medicine doses are administered!
 The alternation is usually between paracetamol and Ibuprofen.
 Here is everything you need to know about your child’s fever!

 Fever is an unusually elevated body temperature, typically associated with shivering, headache; and, in critical times, restlessness and possible confusion.
 Even in normal times and if the child is healthy, body temperatures can differ throughout the day.
 It can be dropped in the morning and higher in the evening.

-The typical body temperature, when obtained by mouth via a thermometer is 37°C (98.6°F).
-The average rectal temperature is around 0.5°C (1°F) higher than the oral (mouth) temperature, whereas the heat under the armpit may be a little lesser than the oral temperature.
+Under normal circumstances, the typical body temperature, by mouth via a thermometer, is 37°C (98.6°F).
+The average rectal temperature is around 0.5°C (1°F) higher than the oral (mouth) temperature, whereas under the armpit it may be a little lower than the oral temperature.

 Temperature evaluations obtained rectally are well-thought-out to be more trustworthy than oral assessment, especially for kids and adults who are mouth-breathers.
 Ear temperature evaluations are not exact in little kids and are not suggested for kids less than two years of age.

 You can take a temperature by the mouth, rectum, axilla (under arm) or ear.
-However, the temperature numbers differ depending on the method you used.
-And, after all, you do need to have an exact number to know whether your child has fever or not.
+However, the temperature numbers differ depending on the method you use.
+After all, you do need to have an exact number to know whether your child has fever or not.